john-tornblom/ps5-payload-elfldr/README.md

 ## Usage
-To deploy the ELF loader itself, we first bootstrap via the ELF loader bundled with the exploit of your choise.
+To deploy the ELF loader itself, we first bootstrap via the ELF loader bundled with the exploit of your choice.
 ```console
 john@localhost:ps5-payload-elfldr$ nc -q0 PS5_HOST 9020 < elfldr.elf
 ```